 Melanochlamys.
 From Greek “melan”, black + “chlamys”, tunic.

 Miqueli.
 Dedicated to Jean-Pierre Miquel, diver, photographer and collector, who was involved in the scientific description of the species, providing the type material and also obtained the inner shell.

 Distribution This species lives in the Western Mediterranean, where its type locality is located: Calanque du Mugel, Marseille, France.
 It is known from the Spanish coasts to the island of Malta, also in the Adriatic Sea.

 Known georeferenced records of the species: Melanochlamys miqueli

-Zamora-Silva, A., and M. A. E. Malaquias.
-2017.
+Zamora-Silva, A., & Malaquias, M. A. E. (2017).
 Molecular phylogeny of the Aglajidae head-shield sea slugs (Heterobranchia: Cephalaspidea): new evolutionary lineages revealed and proposal of a new classification.
 Zoological Journal of the Linnean Society, 2017, XX, 1–51.